-Teachers Pay Teachers (TPT) is an online buy-and-sell marketplace specifically for educators.
+Teachers Pay Teachers (TPT) is an online buy-and-sell marketplace for educators.

 Founded in 2006 and based in New York, teachers from around the world can gain access to school resources such as lesson plans, exams, quizzes, whiteboard activities, PowerPoints, worksheets, entire curriculums, and even classroom decorations.

-Marketplaces like this are typically used for buying or selling a product every once in awhile.
-Where it gets interesting, is that you can turn Teachers Pay Teachers into a small business by creating, marketing and selling materials at scale.
+Marketplaces like this are typically used for buying or selling a product occasionally.
+Where it gets interesting is that you can turn Teachers Pay Teachers into a small business by creating, marketing, and selling materials at scale.